Cleaning duplicate data to make backups lighter

 Identifying duplicate data sources

-Start by profiling.
+Start by checking where the big data lives.
 Make a list of services that hold large files: media servers, photo sync tools, VM stores, and old archive folders.
 Run simple checks:

-• Find largest directories with du -sh /* and drill down.
+• Find the largest directories with du -sh /* and work down from there.

 • Use find to spot old snapshot chains.

-• Check application configs, for example Immich and Jellyfin, to see where they store originals versus transcodes.
+• Check application configs, for example Immich and Jellyfin, to see where originals and transcodes are stored.

 Look for patterns.
-If a folder holds many identical files across date stamps, that is likely duplication from sync tools.
-If VMs have frequent snapshots, those snapshots may duplicate whole disks.
+If a folder contains lots of identical files across date stamps, it is probably duplication from a sync tool.
+If VMs have frequent snapshots, those snapshots may be holding full disk copies.

-Example: I found two arrays holding the same media collection because one was the primary and the other was a casual copy made years earlier.
+I found two arrays holding the same media collection because one had started as the primary and the other was a casual copy from years earlier.
 Deleting that copy freed several terabytes.

 Tools for data management